JakubMiodunka/batch-utilities/README.md

 ## License

-This project is licensed under the MIT License - see the *LICENSE.md* file for details.
+This project is licensed under the MIT License - see the *LICENSE* file for details.